dojot/dojot/connector/mqtt/latency-pub-test-prometheus/README.md

 ### Latency between publication MQTT and Kafka with Prometheus and Dojot

-A [prometheus](https://github.com/prometheus/prometheus) client to measure the latency between publication MQTT and when payload arrives in Apache Kafka for dojot.
+A [prometheus](https://github.com/prometheus/prometheus) client to measure the payloads latencies between an MQTT broker and Apache Kafka for dojot..

 ### **How works**